tevaughan/ulam/README.md

 more composite the number in that the largest of the prime factors is a smaller fraction of the factored number.

+What is interesting is that, horizontally, vertically, and diagonally, there are both bright and dark bands.
+Prime numbers seem never to occur inside a light band.
+Prime numbers seem heavily concentrated in dark bands.
+That is, where the numbers tend to be highly composite, prime numbers never occur.
+Also, where the numbers tend to be towards being "more prime", prime numbers frequently occur.